how many district in maharashtra

 Quick Summary

-• Maharashtra’s Administrative Structure: The state has 36 districts, divided into 6 revenue divisions, each governed by a District Collector for smooth administration and service delivery.
+• Maharashtra has 36 districts divided into 6 revenue divisions, each varying in size, population, economy, and cultural significance, governed by a District Collector and subdivided into talukas, towns, and villages for efficient administration.

 Table of Contents

 How Many District in Maharashtra?
-Maharashtra has 36 districts divided across 6 revenue divisions, each with its own administrative, cultural, and economic importance.
-From Mumbai City—the smallest but richest district—to Ahmednagar—the largest by area—this blog outlines their names, sizes, and proposed future districts as of 2025.
+Maharashtra has 36 districts divided across 6 revenue divisions, each with administrative, cultural, and economic importance.
+From Mumbai City, the smallest but richest district, to Ahmednagar, the largest by area, this blog outlines their names, sizes, and proposed future districts as of 2025.

 Exploring Maharashtra